-New Directions for Veterans (NDVets) operates three transitional residential facilities in West Los Angeles.
+New Directions for Veterans operates Transitional, Bridge and Emergency Housing in West Los Angeles.

 For more information or to access these services, please visit our Contact Us page.